 Check that the water reservoirs in the incubator are filled according to the instructions for your specific incubator.
 As a guide, the humidity for the first 18 days of the incubation process should be around 40% to 50% and then increase to 65% to 70% after 18 days.
 A hygrometer is a crucial instrument if you are hatching fertile eggs in an incubator.
 Incorrect humidity is the greatest cause of poor hatch rates.
 If you don't have a hygrometer or accurate thermometer, you can view Poultry Australia's range of accurate Hygrometers and Thermometers.

 Setting Fertile Eggs

 Once you have set your eggs make sure that they are not disturbed by opening the incubator regularly.
 If you wish to check on the progress of the chicks inside the shell, fertile eggs can be candled between 7 and 16 days into the incubation process.
-Candleing eggs will allow you to view the development and estimate a hatch rate in advance.
-For a information on how to candle fertile eggs see Poultry Australia's guide to Candeling Fertile Eggs.
+Candling eggs will allow you to view the development and estimate a hatch rate in advance.
+For information on how to candle fertile eggs see Poultry Australia's guide to Candling Fertile Eggs.
 You can also view our exclusive range of Egg Candlers and other poultry equipment here.

 Preparing for the Hatch

 As mentioned previously, on the 18th day of the incubation process stop turning the eggs and increase the humidity in the incubator ready for the chicks to hatch.
 Depending on the breed, most chicks should hatch on around the 21st day of incubation.
 If the chicks hatch before this date, it is likely that the incubator temperature was too high.
 If they hatch after this date, it is likely that the incubator temperature was too low.